Customer area

 • manage approval workflows

-• integrate commercial configuration (CPQ) with engineering
+• integrate commercial configuration (CPQ) and engineering

 • track quality, compliance, and changes

-What problems does a PLM solve in a company?
+• What problems does a PLM solve in a company?

-scattered information across departments
+• information scattered across different departments

-commercial configurations disconnected from the actual product
+• commercial configurations disconnected from the actual product

 long approval and release times

-difficulty reconstructing the product history
+• difficulty in reconstructing the product history

-complaints and non-conformities not promptly reaching engineering
+• complaints and non-conformities not immediately reaching engineering

 With a PLM integrated with PDM and CPQ:

-data becomes single-source and reliable
+• data becomes single and reliable

-processes are fully traceable
+• processes are traceable

-engineering, sales, and production work in continuity
+• engineering, sales, and production work in continuity

-What is the difference between PLM, PDM, and ERP?
+• What is the difference between PLM, PDM, and ERP?

-• PDM: manages technical data, CAD files, and revisions
+PDM: manages technical data, CAD files, and revisions

-• PLM: connects people, processes, and data across the entire product lifecycle
+PLM: connects people, processes, and data across the entire product lifecycle

-• ERP: manages purchasing, production, logistics, and administration
+ERP: manages purchasing, production, logistics, and administration

 But there are other acronyms worth knowing:

-• CRM manages customer and sales relationships
+• CRM manages customer relationships

-• PMS manages projects and job orders
+• PMS manages projects and orders

-• CPQ connects product configuration and commercial offers
+• CPQ connects configuration and product definition

-Is SolidRules a traditional PLM?
+• Is SolidRules a traditional PLM?

 No.